 I have performed, recorded, and toured with different acts all across the United States.
 Songs that I have written and performed have been placed on network television, and I have experience working with accomplished producers and engineers such as Bob Clearmountain and Mark Williams.
 I also have a degree in audio technology from Virginia Tech.

 While my main specialties are playing guitar and singing, I have more than 10 years of experience producing, writing, and mixing music.
-I typically use Pro Tools to record and mix, but I am also familiar with other recording programs such as Logic, Reaper, and Sonar.
-I have all of the necessary equipment at my home to be able to record and mix virtually anything.
+I typically use Logic to record and mix, but I am also familiar with other DAWs such as Pro Tools, Reaper, and Sonar.
+I have all of the necessary equipment at my home to be able to record and mix virtually anything (except for drums).

 I am 30 years old and I have spent more than half of my life as a professional in the music industry.
 I have had multiple songs that I have written featured on network television.
 I also have plenty of experience as a songwriter, session player/singer, and touring musician with bands and artists such as Andrew Tufano, Joe Maye, Mannywellz, Kayla Brianna, Throwing Plates, Hayley Fahey, Riverside Lights, Gwen Levey, Alison Nichols, and Augustus James.

 I am happy to help write, arrange, and/or produce songs, but I am also comfortable recording specific parts such as background vocals, guitar solos, or rhythm parts.